microsoft/dotnet/Documentation/compatibility/change-in-behavior-for-task_waitall-methods-with-time-out-arguments.md

 - [ ] Build-time break

 ### Recommended Action
-If an <xref:System.AggregateException?displayProperty=name> was being caught as a means of detecting a task that was cancelled prior to the WaitAll call being invoked, that code should instead do the same detection via the IsCanceled property (for example: .Any(t =&gt; t.IsCanceled)) since .NET 4.6 will only throw in that case if all awaited tasks are completed prior to the timeout.
+If an <xref:System.AggregateException?displayProperty=name> was being caught as a means of detecting a task that was cancelled prior to the <xref:System.Threading.Tasks.Task.WaitAll%2A> call being invoked, that code should instead do the same detection via the  <xref:System.Threading.Tasks.Task.IsCanceled%2A> property (for example: .Any(t =&gt; t.IsCanceled)) since .NET Framework 4.6 will only throw in that case if all awaited tasks are completed prior to the timeout.

 ### Affected APIs
 * `M:System.Threading.Tasks.Task.WaitAll(System.Threading.Tasks.Task[],System.Int32)`